HohShenYien/next-power-starter/README.md

 ## ⚡ Features

-Next Power Starter includes the following features out-of-the-box:
+Next Power Starter includes the following features out of the box:

 - [Mantine](https://mantine.dev/): A React UI library which supports _almost_ all components you can think of.
 It also provides dark-mode support and utility hooks that I often find handy.